mattdistefano/scss-training/training.md

 #### Gotchas

-When spliting code across multiple files, it's often necessary to import the same partial into multiple other partials to enable IDE hinting features.
+When splitting code across multiple files, it's often necessary to import the same partial into multiple other partials to enable IDE hinting features.
 From an IDE perspective, @import can feel like importing (or using) a namespace, but this can be deceptive - and dangerous.
 Remember that @import simply places the contents of the specified file at that point in the output.
 It does not know or care whether that file has already been included in the output.
 Consequently, multiple @imports can produce duplicate output.
 It's recommended to use a helper like https://github.com/wilsonpage/sass-import-once

 ### Inheritance/extension